lortza/lortza.github.io/_posts/2018-11-04-grateful-garment-stockaid.md

 password: "Password1"
 ```

-## WIP Selecting an Issue to Work On
+## WIP: Selecting an Issue to Work On
+_This section is a Work in Progress (WIP) and is subject to change.
+I am in the process of getting more definite information from the project owners._

 The project's features and bugs are being managed with a Waffle Board: [https://waffle.io/GratefulGarmentProject/StockAid](https://waffle.io/GratefulGarmentProject/StockAid)

 1) Look in the `Backlog` column to find an issue you'd like to work on.